“Fair trade is one of the few checks we have on a system that tends to be quite exploitative.“

 Sarita, Sandhya and Sita of WORK+SHELTER, modeling The Fair Shirt Project’s shirts.

-A big THANK YOU goes out to Holly Greenhagen for allowing us to speak with her and share her story.
-We are excited to say that our production team is currently working her newest line of long-sleeve button down shirts, but for now we encourage you to hop over to her site and see what’s currently available.
+A big THANK YOU goes out to Holly Greenhagen for sharing her story.
+Our production team is currently working her newest line of long-sleeve button down shirts, but for now we encourage you to hop over to her site and see what’s currently available.

-If you have an exciting apparel or accessory design in mind that you’re looking to develop or discuss further, drop us a line at [email protected] or schedule a meeting with me if you’d like to chat through the process.
+If you have an apparel or accessory design in mind that you’re looking to develop including button down shirts drop us a line at [email protected].

 -Founder + CEO